Tanishq-Tiwari-28/biostats/README.md

 ## Key Features

+THIS IS FOR A GENERAL SET OF STATISTICAL QUESTIONS.
 * Dynamic Questionare
-  - We will ask some questions , and according to the answer of the User , the next question will change dynamically.
+  - We will ask minimum questions from User to get desired Statistical Suggestion.
-* Efficient Tree Data Structure to store the questions.
+* Efficient Tree Data Structure to store those questions.
 * Single Page Application
   - A SPA which is user friendly, and will load the questions in no time, and also without loading the URLs again and again.
 * Modern UI
   - libraries to make the application visually appealing.

+## Future Scope
+Currently We Implemented for General set of Questions related to Data.
+We have Given an option to Upload desired CSV, but as the analysis of the CSV automatically is a dificult task as for now, and might proceed with this later😊.

 ## How To Setup